Maximum Centre-Disjoint Mergeable Disks: Abstract

 \section{Abstract}

-Given a set of disks on the plane, the goal of the problem studied in this paper is to choose a subset of these disks such that none of its members contains the centre of any other.
+Given a set of disks in the plane, the goal of the problem studied in this paper is to choose a subset of these disks such that none of its members contains the centre of any other.
 Each disk not in this subset must be merged with one of its nearby disks that is, increasing the latter's radius.
+This problem has applications in labelling rotating maps and in visualizing the distribution of entities in static maps.
 We prove that this problem is NP-hard.
-We also present polynomial-time algorithms for the special case in which the centres of all disks are on a line.
+We also present an ILP formulation for this problem, and a polynomial-time algorithm for the special case in which the centres of all disks are on a line.